argmaxml/recsplain/docs/source/index.rst

 .. image:: images/diagram-2.png

-The system compares the user feature vector to the item features vectors to calculate how similar the items are those the items in the user's history.
+The system compares the user feature vector to the item feature vectors to calculate how similar the items are those the items in the user's history.

 .. image:: images/diagram-3.png